dbj-data/dbj-fwk/README.md

 	- catch the SE
 		- do the `__finally` block
 		- create the minidump on the local machine
-		- inform the user where is this miniidump and how is it called
+		- inform the user where is this minidump and how is it called
 - Visual Studio (2019) opens and uses the minidump files
 	- part of that experience is VS native debugging, allowing you to pinpoint the exact issue
 - In case you missed it:
    	- SEH is not C++ exceptions
    	- SEH is present in any Windows executable
    	- SEH catches **everything** : stack abuse, division with zero and a such
        	- there are no standard C++ code for that
    	- SEH works with C code too
     	- And "the 'gasp!' moment"
     		- MS STL is raising SE when
 		`_HAS_EXCEPTIONS == 0`